Shervina-lim/docker-ros-gui/README.md

 	$ xclock
 	$ glxgears

-To open more terminals of the container,run the **docker exec** line again.
+To open more terminals of the container,run the **run.sh** again.

+Removing the container and folder:

+	$ ./docker-ros-gui/docker_entry/delete.sh [container_name]

 Future:

+- Auto source the bashrc file when entering the container
 - Add instructions to allow usb devices
 - Add instructions to mount volumes